doughahn/doughahn.io/projects/developer/bently-heritage-website.md

 projSkills: [ "Frontend", "CSS", "JS", "Craft CMS", "IA", "UX", "API"  ]
 ---

-### Custom CSS & CMS
+### A Tailored Content Experience

 I developed the Bently Heritage website following a content-first approach, after developing the client's [content strategy](/projects/heritage-content-strategy) to drive the site design, IA, and management tools.
-To achieve this I developed a 100% custom site using the Craft content management system, CSS, JS, and various APIs.
+To achieve this I developed a 100% custom site using the Craft content management system, CSS, JS, and various APIs such as Tock for tasting room reservations.

 <figure>
 <video autoplay loop muted playsinline poster="/mill-slide-cover.jpg">